MISP/MISP/docs/xINSTALL.centos7.md

     ```
     If it is disabled, you can ignore the **chcon/setsebool/semanage/checkmodule/semodule*** commands.

-!!! warning
-    This guide only copies a stock **NON-SSL** configuration file.

 ```bash
 # Now configure your apache server with the DocumentRoot $PATH_TO_MISP/app/webroot/
 # A sample vhost can be found in $PATH_TO_MISP/INSTALL/apache.misp.centos7